gatsbyjs/gatsby/docs/docs/how-to/styling/built-in-css.md

 We recommend using CSS Modules for component-level CSS.
 Gatsby has built-in support for CSS Modules.

-CSS Modules let you write CSS normally but with a more safety.
+CSS Modules let you write CSS normally but with more safety.
 The tool automatically generates unique class and animation names, so you don’t have to worry about selector name collisions.

 An example of a component CSS Module file imported into its corresponding React component.